scaleway/scaleway-cloud-controller-manager/docs/tags.md

 Once the tag is removed from the instance, it will also be removed as a label on the node.

+### Non prefixed labels

+It is possible to add labels nop prefixed with `k8s.scaleway.com`.
+The downside, is that when you will delete the associated tag, the label won't get removed.
+In order to have non prefixed labels, you should prefix the tag with `noprefix=`.

+For intance the tag `noprefix=foo=bar` will yield the `foo=bar` label on the Kubernetes nodes.

 ## Taints

 In order for a tag to be synced to a taint, it needs to be of the form `taint=foo:bar:Effect`, where `Effect` is one of `NoExecute`, `NoSchedule` or `PreferNoSchedule`.